Where was the BBC’s Dracula filmed?

 Episode three

 Episode three takes us to Whitby, with the Yorkshire seaside city starring as itself within the collection.
-Gatiss mentioned that they used the true location as a method to keep trustworthy to the guide.
+Gatiss mentioned that they used the true location as a method to keep devoted to the e-book.

 He mentioned, “Honestly, in a very Sherlock way it’s faithful and faithless at the same time.
 I think.
 We absolutely love it, we love every aspect of it, like with Sherlock Holmes.
 And it is actually often quite faithful, and then also not.”